60 Basic Japanese Phrases To Learn for Traveling

 What is this ?kore wa nan desu ka?

-Useful expressions in the restaurant or in the shops
+Useful expressions in the restaurants or shops

 Japanese calligraphy on red item in the woods